 GamaTTS is an experimental articulatory speech synthesizer, started as a C++ port of Gnuspeech.
 The port is based on the original TTS_Server (developed for NeXTSTEP), which was written in C (70% in lines of code) and ObjC (30%).

 GamaTTS:Editor was later developed to edit the articulatory database, using parts of the source code from Monet (written in ObjC), an editor in Gnuspeech.
-During the development of GamaTTS:Editor, the available documentation for Monet was used as a reference.
+During the development, the available documentation for Monet was used as a reference.

-Some of the changes introduced during the development of GamaTTS are:
+Some of the changes in GamaTTS (compared with Gnuspeech) are:

 - Support for multiple vocal tract models.

 - The vocal tract parameters are arbitrary (except the first which must be the pitch).

 - Support for external front-ends, using the MBROLA input file format.

 - Partial support for Unicode text / IPA.